woodenchalet/BitTorrentParser/README.md

 ## Installation

-Include `torrent-parser` within your project's libary directory, often `/lib`.
-If that does not make sense to you, simply include the `torrent-parser` subdirectory within your application's root directory
+Include `torrent_parser` within your project's libary directory, often `/lib`.
+If that does not make sense to you, simply include the `torrent_parser` subdirectory within your application's root directory

 ## Usage